 |Number of pupils||800|

 |Diploma Coordinator||Audrey Dubois|

-The Godolphin and Latymer School is an independent day school for girls aged between 11 and 18; it is located in Hammersmith, West London, and is easily accessible by public transport from the surrounding areas.
-Means-tested bursaries are available at 11+ and 16+ entry covering up to 100% of fees.
-The school offers an exciting range of facilities including the Rudland Music School, with its own recording studio, and a drama and performance space in the recently opened Bishop Centre.
-A state of the art Sports and Fitness Centre opened in September 2015, providing a sports hall, climbing wall, dance studio and fitness suite.
-Tennis/netball courts and an Astroturf hockey pitch are also on-site.
+Godolphin and Latymer School is an independent day school for girls aged between 11 and 18; it is located in Hammersmith, West London, and is easily accessible by public transport from the surrounding areas.
+Means-tested bursaries are available at 11+ and 16+ entry covering up to 100% of fees; music scholarships are offered at 11+ and art and music scholarships at 16+.